jasminpattschull/MechaCar_Statistical_Analysis/README.md

 My null hypothesis is that all of the cars in the same class have the same fuel efficienies.
 My alternative hypothesis is that they are not all the same.

 * What statistical test would you use to test the hypothesis?
 And why?
 I would use an ANOVA test to complete this analysis for both types of fuel efficiencies.
+ANOVA tests are used to compare the means of a continuous numerical variable across a number of groups.

 * What data is needed to run the statistical test?
 I would need fuel efficiency data from 50 individual cars to create a sample size of data for each car in each class type.